 - What is the best brand (Duracell, GP Batteries, Ansmann etc) of battery?

 - Are there any potential dangers when carrying loose batteries around?

 - Do rechargeable batteries need to be charged before they are used?

 - Can I replace my old NiCd batteries with NiMH batteries?

 - Can I replace my old NiCd/NiMH/Lead Acid batteries with rechargeable Lithium-ion/Polymer?

 - Can I mix batteries of different brands, chemistries and ages in my device or application?

 Battery capacity = (current supplied × length of time supplied)

 Example: A battery that can supply 3 amps for 5 hours has a capacity of 3 × 5 = 15Ah (Ampere-hour).

 The run time of a cell or battery pack depends on a number of different factors.
-You can use simple electrical equations to give a rough idea of battery run time, but there are a number of other factors such as current drain of application, current peaks and troughs, voltage, environmental conditions that can impact on the final run time.
+You can use simple electrical equations to give a rough idea of battery run time, but there are a number of other factors such as current drain of application, current peaks and troughs, voltage and environmental conditions that can impact on the final run time.